 Smart versus Hard Work

 Let me give you a personal example, just to help you understand how I perceive the difference between hard and smart work.
 As a student, you can get A+ grades only if you work hard, but also smart.
-When I was in college, I used to outsource my essays from an online assignment help service, but just the ones that I couldn’t really handle.

 Well, when it comes to designing, you need to think in terms of available resources.
 Everything from people to tools represents a resource and a possible bridge for optimization.

 Tools and people help you save time, energy, and focus, allowing you to do whatever you are able to do best.
-Doing whatever you’re talented at and outsourcing the rest is the smart work I’m talking about, or the key to remarkable results in every area, especially in the designing industry.
+Doing whatever you’re talented at and outsourcing the rest is the smart work I’m talking about, or the key to remarkable results in every area, especially in the design industry.

 Great Design is Backed by Great Content and Marketing